Does Honda Accord Have Oil Dilution Problem?

 Honda Oil Dilution Service Bulletin

 The problem is caused by unburned fuel mixing with the engine oil.
-This can happen when the engine isn’t operating at its optimal temperature, as is often the case in cold weather starts.
+This can happen when the engine isn’t operating at its optimal temperature, as is often the case during cold-weather starts.
 The excess fuel dilutes the oil, reducing its ability to lubricate and protect engine parts.

 In addition, they will also replace your vehicle’s spark plugs and inspect the ignition coils (if equipped).
 These items will be replaced even if they don’t appear to be defective.
 Finally, they will check for any leaks in the fuel system and repair them as necessary.